tc3-japan/web-scraper/web-scraper-extension/README.md

 ### Firefox support

-- all native api are used `chrome||browser` to compatibility for firefox, so it can run firefox in theory (didn't test).
+- all native api are used `chrome||browser` to compatibility for firefox, so it can run firefox.

 ### Log panel